-The Series E Bonds are secured by the Security.
-No appraisal of the value of the Security has been made in connection with the issue of the Further Series E Bonds.
+The Series E Bonds will, upon issuance, be secured by the Security.
+No appraisal of the value of the Security has been made in connection with the issue of the Series E Bonds.
 Furthermore, the assets subject to the Security are also subject to security interests for the benefit of other pari passu creditors, i.e. the holders of the Series D Bonds as well as the Series C Bonds.
-In addition, the Terms and Conditions of the Series E Bonds will allow the incurrence of additional permitted indebtedness in the future that is secured by such assets.
+In addition, the Conditions of the Series E Bonds will allow the incurrence of additional permitted indebtedness in the future that is secured by such assets.
 The amount to be received upon an enforcement of the Security would be dependent on numerous factors affecting the value of the assets subject to the Security at the time of their enforcement.
-In the event of a foreclosure, liquidation, bankruptcy or similar proceeding, the proceeds from the enforcement of the Security may not be sufficient to repay the obligations under the Series E Bonds.
-In addition, as noted above, the Security will fall away on the occurrence of certain circumstances and the Series E Bonds will become unsecured obligations of the Issuer.
+In the event of a foreclosure, liquidation, bankruptcy or similar proceeding, the proceeds from the enforcement of the Security will fall away on the occurrence of certain circumstances and the Series E Bonds will become unsecured obligations of the Issuer.